Bellissima DMS multi-award winning flexo screening technology

 Bellissima Digitally Modulated Screening utilizes innovative technology that’s a fusion of the best characteristics of AM, FM, XM, GS and CS screening while avoiding their limitations and problems.
 It dramatically enhances the quality and stability of flexo presswork.

 Digital modulation (DM)

-The screening analyzes each pixel to ensure that no dot is too small to plate or print yet still not large enough to be visible.
-Dots are created in a carefully controlled manner, to ensure detail is placed exactly where it is needed, vignettes are smooth and flat tints are ‘flat’.
-The result is a quality of print, particularly on flexible substrates, that was previously unachievable in this environment.
+The screening analyzes each pixel to ensure that no dot is too small to plate or print but is not large enough to be visible.
+Dots are created in a carefully controlled manner, to ensure detail is placed exactly where it is needed, vignettes are smooth and flat tints are ‘flat.’
+The result is a quality of print, particularly on flexible substrates, that was previously unobtainable.

 Bellissima DM Screening helps to extend the life of a flexographic printing press.
-Using the patented dots, common printing problems including bounce, barring, and slur are significantly reduced and in some instances, eliminated completely.
+Using Bellissima’s patented dots, common printing problems including bounce, barring, and slur are significantly reduced and, in some instances, completely eliminated.

 - Moiré free – both screening and subject

 - Highlight dots down to 1.0%

 - Vignettes that fade smoothly to nothing (no hard breaks)

 - Smooth flat tints for ‘perfect’ 4 color process printing

 - High solid ink densities via 100% solid surface patterning options